opentelekomcloud/python-otcextensions/doc/source/install/index.rst

 requires the SDK.

-**OTC Extensions:** An addition to OpenStack SDK with enhanced functionality that is specific for the Open Telekom Cloud.
+**OTC Extensions:** An addition to OpenStack SDK with enhanced functionality that is specific for the T Cloud Public.
 This is the package you are currently looking at.
 It requires the SDK since it extends its interfaces.
 If it is installed as a Python package it is detected and integrated automatically by the other two packages